About the Library

 Printing at the Library

 The library uses the same printing system as the rest of Holyoke Community College.
-At the start of each fall and spring semester, everyone is given a credit of $12.50 to use for printing.
+At the start of the fall semester, everyone is given a credit of $25.00 to use for printing for the academic year.
 Additional money can be added to your printing account at Student Account Services, located in Room 201 in the Frost Building.
-Specific instructions for accessing your print account are posted next to the computers in the library.
+Ask a librarian if you need assistance.

-There are three photocopy machines which operate by coin (ten cents per page).
-They also feature "scan to e-mail" which allows digital copies to be e-mailed rather than printed (this service is free).
+There are two photocopy machines.
+The machine next to the circulation desk operates by coin (ten cents per page).
+Both machines feature "scan to e-mail" which allows digital copies to be e-mailed rather than printed (this service is free).
+You can then print out your copies through our computers using your printing account.
 They are available for use during regular library hours.